The three dimensional stochastic Zakharov system: Introduction and main results

 \begin{remark} \begin{enumerate}[leftmargin=*] \item Unlike in Theorems \ref{Thm-LWP} and \ref{Thm-GWP-Ground}, the noise considered in Theorem \ref{Thm-Noise-Reg} is of {\it non-conservative type}, i.e., $\Im W^{(1)} \not = 0$.
 The non-conservative noise permits to define the so-called ``physical probability law'' which has important applications in quantum measurements, see, e.g., the monograph \cite{BG09} for the physical context.
 Theorem \ref{Thm-Noise-Reg} shows that even for deterministic data which leads to a singularity in finite time, the one-dimensional non-conservative noise can prevent blow-up on bounded time intervals with high probability, as long as the noise is strong enough.

 \item This regularization by noise effect relies on the observation that the non-conservative noise gives rise to a geometrical Brownian motion in the nonlinearity which has exponential decay at infinity and thus is able to weaken the nonlinearity.
-The key step in order to explore this effect is to prove Strichartz estimates for the Schr\"odinger equation with a potential
+The key step in order to explore this effect is to prove estimates in Strichartz spaces for a Schr\"odinger type equation with a nonlocal potential involving the free wave $v_1:=e^{\imu t|\na|}Y_0$ and a boundary term operator that comes from the normal form transform, see~\eqref{equa-z-Omegav2z-mild} below for the precise formulation.